angel-marin/morm/README.md

 #### Select:

-    $morm_query->create()                       // set vars for a new query ->select('column_name')                   //OPTIONAL: by default setted at '*' ->from('table_name')                      // table of the database
+    $morm_query->create()                       // set vars for a new query ->select('column_name[, column_nameN]')                   //OPTIONAL: by default setted at '*'
+      ->from('table_name')                      // table of the database
       ->where('conditions')                     //OPTIONAL
-      ->andWhere('conditions')                  //OPTIONAL: You need set where first if you want use and where ->orWhere('conditions')                   //OPTIONAL: You need set where first if you want use or where ->groupBy('colum_name')                   //OPTIONAL
+      ->andWhere('conditions')                  //OPTIONAL: You need set where first if you want use and where.
+You can set this method several times
+      ->orWhere('conditions')                   //OPTIONAL: You need set where first if you want use or where.
+You can set this method several times
+      ->groupBy('colum_name')                   //OPTIONAL
       ->having('conditions')                    //OPTIONAL
       ->orderBy('column_name ASC')              //OPTIONAL